USEPA/AMET/docs/AMET_Users_Guide_v1.md

 -   Section 2 describes the overall directory structure of the
     > AMET installation.

--   Section 3 gives instructions on how to configure the Perl and R
+-   Section 3 gives instructions on how to configure the R
     > configuration files.

 -   In Section 4 is an overview of the various model outputs and